Why do clouds form? Part 1: Hand to mouth

 Have you ever thought why you blow on something to cool it down?
 Why not just breathe on it?
 Try this, breathe on your hand with an open mouth.
 The breath feels warm.
 Now blow on hand through pursed lips.
 It feels cool.
-Even if you breathe strongly and blow lightly the difference is still there.
-The air was the same temperature in your lungs so why the change?
+Even if you breathe strongly and blow lightly, the difference is still there.
+The air was the same temperature in your lungs, so why the change?

 I appreciate there are several other things going on here, but part of the reason is a process called ‘adiabatic’ cooling.
 An adiabatic process is one where no energy leaves or enters the ‘system’ in which you are interested.
-No system is perfectly adiabatic but so long as you specify the assumptions you make, then a further ‘adiabatic assumption’ is useful in many circumstances.
+No system is perfectly adiabatic, but so long as you specify the assumptions you make, then a further ‘adiabatic assumption’ is useful in many circumstances.
 So what assumptions are we going to make?

 Firstly, let’s say that the air inside the body has a slightly higher temperature and pressure than the outside environment.
-And that when the air leaves the body, we assume it does not mix with the rest of the atmosphere, it remains discrete and separate, for a short time.
+And that when the air leaves the body, we assume it does not mix with the rest of the atmosphere.
+It remains discrete and separate for a short time.

-Diagram 1, below, shows the sequence of events when you breathe out.
+Diagram 1 below shows the sequence of events when you breathe out.
 As your lungs push the air out, there are changes in pressure and temperature, but these changes are small.
-The air pressure is slightly higher, so that it comes out (!) and the temperature is slightly higher.
+The air pressure is slightly higher so that it comes out (!) and the temperature is slightly higher.
 You feel a warm ‘breeze’.

 Diagram 2 shows the sequence of events when you blow out.
 This is a slightly more complicated process.
 If we assume this is an adiabatic process, then energy cannot leave or enter the system.
-If you breath out with your mouth is closed, the pressure in your mouth increases.
+If you breathe out with your mouth closed, the pressure in your mouth increases.
 The air is compressed.
 Compression requires energy.
 The energy comes from your muscles.
 The only place this energy can go is into the air in your mouth.
 An increase in energy means an increase in temperature.
 The air within the mouth gets warmer.

 This is the same process as you see when a bicycle pump gets warm as you inflate a flat tyre.
 Now let the air escape through pursed lips.
 The air leaving your mouth is at a significantly higher pressure than the environment.
 We specified that the air from the mouth remains discrete and separate.
 This ‘parcel’ of air rapidly expands.
 Expansion take energy that can only come from expelled air.
 This air cools rapidly.
 You feel a cool breeze.
 In fact, the energy is passed to the environment.
 The environment is VERY slightly compressed and made VERY slightly warmer.
 The effect is soon overwhelmed by mixing so it can only be observed over short distances and times.
 Say from your mouth to your hand!